johhaanndev/PEC3sokoban/README.md

 **Unity Failed to load Windows layout error**

 This error might pop up when trying to open the project in Unity Hub.
-To solve this, you will need to go to LayoutError directory in this same repository, and copy the content
+To solve this, you will need to go to LayoutError directory in this same repository, copy the _CurrentLayout-default.dwlt_ and paste it in the Library directory.
+It will say there is already a file with this name, replace it.

+Once you have replaced it, click on the System Tray (in the windows bar, next to the hour and date should be little icons as wi-fi and volume), Unity Hub should appear.
+Right-click and Quit Unity Hub.
+Re-open Unity Hub and you can now use the unity project.

+If this quick guide did not work (maybe the _CurrentLayout-default.dwlt_ do not fit your PC) you can use this tutorial that uses the PC layout parameters: https://www.youtube.com/watch?v=hGukVu1DR18&ab_channel=GameTrick